 Hans Fahden Vineyards 4855 Petrified Forest Road, Calistoga, 707-942-6760

 Explore an ever-changing series of gallery-style walk-through gardens, showcasing new and innovative designs from the world's finest landscape architects and designers.
 Each garden is unique; some are architectural, some more plant orientated, and all encourage interaction and contemplation.

-Cornerstone is also home to a collection of independent and unique shops and galleries, as well as tasting rooms and a deli/café.
-Festivals and other events are held on weekends, and Sunset Magazine is expected to open its Test Gardens and Kitchens in Cornerstone Sonoma in 2016.
+Cornerstone is also home to Sunset magazine's Outdoor Kitchen and Test Gardnes, as well a collection of independent and unique shops and galleries, tasting rooms (both wine and distilled spirits), and a deli/café.
+Festivals and other events are held on weekends.

 Cornerstone Sonoma 23570 Highway 121, Sonoma, 707-933-3010

 Explore an Asian woodland near Glen Ellen in the Valley of the Moon.
 Quarryhill offers 25 acres of mature, flowering Asian trees along with magnolias, dogwoods, roses, lilies, rhododendrons, and other flowers.
 Many are rare and endangered species.